Exabyte-io/documentation/docs/workflows/data/subworkflows.md

 Precision characterizes the degree of numerical approximation.

-> For example, in the planewave pseudopotential method the input parameters that affect precision are:
+> For example, in the planewave pseudopotential method the input parameters that affect precision are.
 >
 >   1. k-point sampling
 >   2. Number of points in irreducible Brillouin zone (N<sub>k</sub><sup>IBZ</sup>)